 The Body was founded by drummer Lee Buford and guitarist/vocalist Chip King in Fayetteville, AR in 1999.
 Eventually, the two would move to Boston and Philadelphia respectively before relocating to Providence and releasing their first album in 2004.
 Buford and King took up their now-residence of Portland, OR in 2012, and have been consistently releasing the most forward-thinking work in heavy music, both on their own and in collaboration with likeminded artists like Thou, Full of Hell, Uniform, The Haxan Cloak, The Assembly of Light Choir, Krieg, Braveyoung, Vampillia, and more.
 Emblematic of their love for the collaborative process, The Body chose to celebrate their 20th anniversary with a special limited double LP of remixes from their previous albums, simply titled Remixed, and including a deluxe poster cataloguing the nearly 100 shirts the band have printed in their career.
 The artists selected to for the remixes include longtime friends, artists who The Body have influenced or been influenced by, and artists with whom the band share a mutual respect.

 Remixes by Moss of Aura (Future Island’s Gerrit Welmers) and Peter Rehberg (KTL, Pita) stand as a testament to The Body’s reputation as innovators across genres.
 It comes as no surprise that The Body would include remixes by friends from around the globe whom they’ve toured with like sometimes live The Body member OAA, Whitehorse’s Dave Coen (Sow Discord), and Andrew Nolan (Intensive Care).
-Buford explains how humbled they were to include tracks reworked by Mark Solotroff (Anatomy of Habit, Bloodyminded), and Moor Mother: “Mark is a legend and has been a longtime friend.
+Buford explains how humbled they were to include tracks reworked by Mark Solotroff (Anatomy of Habit, Bloodyminded), and Moor Mother (featuring :3LON): “Mark is a legend and has been a longtime friend.
 He’s a total anomaly because he’s been doing this for decades and still is extremely enthusiastic about music.
 We’re huge fans of Moor Mother, and she’s making some of the most original music nowadays.
 She’s like us in that she has all these disparate influences in her music, but she pulls it off so seamlessly.”